JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1987_12.md

 One only need look at the life of Jesus in both his personal and public ministry, to see the influence of one spiritually transformed individual in the world.
 His apostles and followers, by virtue of his transforming life in this world, virtually “...turned the whole Roman Empire upside down,” (2077.5) During his one visit to Rome, Jesus had an influence on the spiritual awakening of more people than most of us will have an influence on

-## The Urantlan Journal Of Upanta Brotherhood
+## The Urantian Journal Of Upanta Brotherhood

 Published Quarterly by